ladyusa/service-shop/README.md

 __To set tax calculator:__

 Default uses Thailand tax rate.
-If you need to change, set environment variable:
+If you need to change, set environment variable `TAX_CITY`.
+For example,

 TAX_CITY=Thailand

-You can choose tax cities among {Thailand, NY, CA}
+You can choose tax cities among `Thailand`, `NY`, `CA`.

-Please see class ku.service.ServiceConfig.
+Please see class `ku.service.ServiceConfig` for tax city configuration.

 __Possible calls:__